-- Error: Improper communication regarding employees or CBA negotiation. - What are your obligations to the District? - What is the board's role and what are appropriate boundaries? - It is not best practices for a board member to be on the negotiating team.
-It can impair the negotiation and also it runs counter to the principle that all board members constitute the client. - Risk of undermining the superintendent or HR? - Risk of giving the unions the impression that you can control HR matters?
+- Error: Improper communication regarding employees or CBA negotiation. - What are your obligations to the District? - What is the board's role and what are appropriate boundaries? - Risk of undermining the superintendent or HR? - Risk of giving the unions the impression that you can control HR matters?